UMainedynamics/SeidarT_Legacy/docsrc/README.md

 ```
 docs/       # <- this is the folder that github pages pays attention to (production)
-docsrc/     # <- this is the editing and staging directory
+docsrc/     # <- this is the editing and build directory
 ```

 All edits to the documentation are made in `docsrc/`.